Daniella1/urdf_analyzer/readme.md

     - add testing of the 'full' argument in the cli tests
     - add testing of get_parsing_information in the api tests
     - add testing of parsing_information in the cli tests
+    - add a test to check that the generated schema contains all of the necessary information, e.g. filenames..
 * Development API
     - in the save information func, check that the checking of existence of the output file is done correctly with regards to the directory
     - figure out how to export the information, csv? txt? latex table?